gohugoio/hugo/content/en/templates/shortcode-templates.md

 </div>
 {{< /code >}}

-You also have an `img` shortcode with a single named `src` parameter that you want to call inside of `gallery` and other shortcodes, so that the parent defines the context of each `img`:
+You also have an `img` shortcode with a single named `src` argument that you want to call inside of `gallery` and other shortcodes, so that the parent defines the context of each `img`:

 {{< code file=layouts/shortcodes/img.html >}}
 {{- $src := .Get "src" -}}